-Hello Nature Goodbye Stress – Say Hello to Less Stressful Travel
+Hello Nature, Goodbye Stress – Say Hello to Less Stressful Travel

-by | Last updated Mar 3, 2023 | Beauty, Fitness & Health
+by | Last updated Apr 2, 2025 | Beauty, Fitness & Health

-Hello Nature.
-Goodbye Stress in the great outdoors
+Hello nature, goodbye stress in the great outdoors

 The Benefits of Spending Time Outdoors

-Nature and Cognitive Benefits
+1. Nature and Cognitive Benefits

 What is cognitive you ask?
 Well cognitive is activities your brain does like thinking, remembering, imagining, reasoning and using language.
 These activities are constantly happening in your brain.
 During the day your brain deals with a lot, it is always absorbing things and can become overloaded and overwhelmed which can mean your cognitive tasks of making decisions become blurred.
 Simple tasks of making decisions can become hard work and you can lose your focus.
+Are you having trouble deciding where to travel to next?
+Hmmmm.

-Nature and Mood Benefits
+2. Nature and Mood Benefits

 Anxiety, stress, anger and even depression are too common in our world.
 Studies have shown these conditions are on the rise due to the correlation between our time spent inside behind a computer or TV screen – that could be either working or playing.
 Even though these moods are unfortunately a part of life nature can help reduce them.
 Yep, being in nature can help reduce high levels of negative moods.
 Nature does this because it helps you have pleasant feelings, thus your brain releases ‘happy hormones’ thus lowering stress, fear, anger and depression levels.

-Nature and The Human Connection
+3. Nature and The Human Connection

 Studies have shown, yes, I’m saying this again, there is a connection between nature and humans.
 It is a natural thing this connection but sometimes it gets lost because of the modern world we are living in.
 But the science is there, scientists have been saying it for years – go outside into nature and you will be happier if you do.
 Connect to nature and in return, say goodbye to stress.